supertetelman/charts/charts/nfs-client-provisioner/README.md

 # ⚠️ Repo Archive Notice

-As of Nov 13, 2020, charts in this repo will no longer be updated.
+As of Nov 13, 2020, charts in this the official `helm/stable` repo had support dropped.

 For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

 This backup is from the following historical commit: https://github.com/helm/charts/commit/2d56bb33a31a997d88b0e08ba735627842d332cc.